raphaelrodrigues/coding/RoR Guidelines.md

-#Guides

-Guia de estilo para desenvolvimento em Ruby On Rails.
+Guideline for Ruby On Rails.

 #Naming